quru/qis/doc/install.md

 ## Optional - Raising the system limits

-Some Linux systems ship with a limit on the number of running processes (including threads), and files (including network connections) that can cause errors on a busy web server.
+Some Linux-based systems default to a low limit on the number of running processes (including threads) and files (including network connections), which can cause errors on a busy web server.
 To check these limits, run:

 	$ ulimit -n -u
 	open files                      (-n) 1024
 	max user processes              (-u) 1024

-Raise these limits above `1024` by creating a text file `/etc/security/limits.d/qis.conf`.
-You can find an example file in the QIS distribution - `/opt/qis/deploy/centos6/limits.conf` - which you can copy into place.
+### With systemd

+On recent systems such as CentOS 7 that use systemd, system limits are controlled at the service level.
+Do not edit the main service file, instead install a service override file to raise the limits:

+    $ cd /opt/qis
+    $ sudo mkdir /etc/systemd/system/httpd.service.d
+    $ sudo cp deploy/centos7/httpd-limits.conf /etc/systemd/system/httpd.service.d/limits.conf
+    $ sudo systemctl daemon-reload
+    $ sudo systemctl restart httpd.service

+### Without systemd

+On older systems such as CentOS 6, system limits are defined at the user level.
+To raise the limits, install a configuration file into `/etc/security/limits.d/`:

+    $ cd /opt/qis
+    $ sudo cp deploy/centos6/limits.conf /etc/security/limits.d/qis.conf
+    $ sudo service httpd restart

+### Postgres

 PostgreSQL, especially versions 9.2 and below, allocates a block of memory on startup that may exceed the system's "shared memory" limit.
 If the Postgres service fails to start, check